The Federal Reserve holds interest rates steady but signals rate cuts may be coming

 The Federal Reserve held interest rates steady on Wednesday but signaled that rates could fall in the coming months if inflation continues to cool.

-Policy makers have kept their benchmark interest rate between 5.25% to 5.5% — the highest in over two decades — since July.
+Policy makers have kept their benchmark interest rate between 5.25% and 5.5% — the highest in over two decades — since July.

-In its post-meeting policy statement, the Fed's rate-setting committee replaced a reference to possible future rate hikes with a more neutral reference to "adjustments" in interest rates.
+Fed chairman Jerome Powell told reporters Wednesday that interest rates are unlikely to go any higher, and that he and his colleagues are beginning to contemplate cutting rates.

+"If the economy evolves broadly as expected, it will likely be appropriate to begin dialing back policy restraint at some point this year," Powell said.

 If that positive trend continues, the Fed may be able to start cutting interest rates as early as this spring.
+First, though, Powell said he and his colleagues will need to see additional evidence that inflation is easing.

-As of Wednesday morning, investors thought the likelihood of a rate cut at the next Fed meeting in March was about 60%, while the odds of rate cut by May were better than 90%.
+And he sounded doubtful about a rate cut at the Fed's next meeting in March as many investors in Wall Street had hoped for.

-Fed policymakers have cautioned, however, that the economy has moved in unexpected directions in recent years, so the central bank is keeping its options open.

-"The pandemic has thrown curve balls repeatedly," said Raphael Bostic, president of the Federal Reserve Bank of Atlanta at a meeting of that city's Rotary Club this month.
-"I'm not comfortable even contemplating declaring victory."
+"Based on the meeting today, I would tell you that I don't think it's likely the committee will reach a level of confidence by the time of the March meeting," Powell said.
+"But that's to be seen."

 Good omens in the economy